rwynn/esroll/README.md

 If you need to install a self-signed certificate for connections to the elasticsearch REST API you can do so using the `-pem` argument with the path to your PEM file.

+### Size Based Indexes ###

+A unique feature of esroll is that it supports size based indices.
+That is you can configure esroll to run its roll algorithm when your primary index reaches a certain number of bytes on disk. esroll uses the cat indices API of elasticsearch to get the size on disk of the index periodically and rolls if it exceeds the configured threshold.

+To configure esroll for size based indices you would set the rollUnit to `bytes` and set the option `rollSize` to a human readable string representing the maximum size you would like the primary index to grow to. esroll uses the [go-humanize](https://github.com/dustin/go-humanize) library to parse the human readable size that you set on `rollSize`.

+For example, to test this feature you could set a low threshold of 20KB like so:

+	{
+		"targetIndex": "snowball",
+		"rollUnit": "bytes",
+		"rollSize": "20KB",
+		"searchAliases": 4,
+		"searchSuffix": "search",
+		"deleteOld": false,
+		"closeOld": true,
+		"optimizeOnRoll": true,
+		"settings": {
+			"index": {
+				"number_of_replicas": 1
+			}
+		}
+	}

+You can verify the size on disk of indices by using the cat index API.
+For example:

+	$ curl localhost:9200/_cat/indices/_all
+	yellow open esroll                       5 1 1 0  6.2kb  6.2kb
+	yellow open snowball_2016-06-03-17-38-53 5 1 4 0 22.4kb 22.4kb
+	yellow open snowball_2016-06-03-17-36-53 5 1 4 0 22.4kb 22.4kb
+	yellow open snowball_2016-06-03-17-39-23 5 1 0 0   795b   795b
+	yellow open snowball_2016-06-03-17-35-03 5 1 4 0 22.4kb 22.4kb

+Since the size based roll is triggered by a short timeout it's possible that data is able to sneak in before the size check occurs.
+You can under-size your `rollSize` value if this is the case to get closer to the desired index size.